Dr. Elbuluk’s clinical and research interests include general medical and cosmetic dermatology,

 Dr. Elbuluk is a Diplomate of the American Academy of Dermatology and holds professional memberships with the American Academy of Dermatology, the Women’s Dermatologic Society, the American Society for Dermatologic Surgery, and the Skin of Color Society.

-Comorbid Diseases of Vitiligo: A ten-year cross-sectional retrospective study of an urban United States population J Am Acad Dermatol.
+Comorbid diseases of vitiligo: A 10-year cross-sectional retrospective study of an urban US population J Am Acad Dermatol.
 2019 Jul 17. .
 View in PubMed

 Deficiency of sun protection advertising exists in consumer magazines across demographic groups and varies by target demographic J Am Acad Dermatol.
 2019 Apr; 80(4):1139-1141. .
 View in PubMed